Rongotai-College/Rongotai-College.github.io/1DT/design/tasks.md

 The website must contain:

-- information and materials to promote a group/club/cause at Onslow College
+- information and materials to inform local, regional or national communities about waterways in New Zealand
 - at least five pages, including:
     - a home page explaining what the website is about
     - easy-to-use navigation